 However, despite this negative side to the continued operation of Radio Caroline some positive progress was achieved during the last two months of 1967.
 New DJs were clandestinely recruited to the station by Ronan O'Rahilly using his Mid Atlantic Films operation in London and Amsterdam as a 'front'.
 The new recruits included British as well as foreign passport holders and their arrival helped relieve some of the long on-

-Despite these clandestine recruitments and the facade of a foreign-
+Despite the clandestine recruitment of new DJs and the facade of a foreign-

 As 1968 dawned both Radio Caroline stations were still on the air, but DJs frequently made on-